Sitecore-Hackathon/Boilerplate/documentation/README.md

 ## Usage

-Provide documenation about your module, how do the users use your module, where are things located, what do icons mean, are there any secret shortcuts etc.
+Provide documentation  about your module, how do the users use your module, where are things located, what do icons mean, are there any secret shortcuts etc.

 Please include screenshots where necessary.
-You can add images to the `./images` folder and then link to them from your documenation:
+You can add images to the `./images` folder and then link to them from your documentation:

 ![Hackathon Logo](images/hackathon.png?raw=true "Hackathon Logo")